devops-42/katacoda-docker-playground/2/step6.md

 Build and run again:

-`docker build  -t dockerfundamentals-vol2:alpine . && docker run dockerfundamentals-vol2:alpine`{{execute}}
+`docker build  -t dockerfundamentals-vol2:alpine . && docker run -v myvol:/myvol dockerfundamentals-vol2:alpine`{{execute}}

+Pay attention on the `-v` flag: It mounts a volume into a defined mount path on the container.
+The container should list all files within the volume.